/

 Revealbot

-revealbot landing page
+Revealbot landing page

 Revealbot is a marketing platform that also aims to increase its customers’ ROI via scaling, launching, and managing AI Facebook ads.
 Revealbot can be integrated with Slack, and it is also one of the few solutions on this list that can work with both Google and Facebook, while also supporting Instagram and Snapchat.
 It has a multifunctional rule builder to perform extensive automated operations – bidding processes, budget-controlling tasks, restarting or pausing ads, etc.